GTASA: Ground Truth Annotations for Spatiotemporal Analysis, Evaluation and Training of Video Models: Experiments

-\textbf{Results.} Table \ref{tab:captioning_results} presents captioning metrics for both models across all conditions.
-For comparability with the VLM jury evaluation, we include H as rank 1 when computing average ranks.
-We evaluate using standard text similarity metrics: BLEU-4 \cite{papineni2002bleu}, METEOR \cite{banerjee2005meteor}, CIDEr \cite{vedantam2015cider}, ROUGE-L \cite{lin2004rouge}, SPICE \cite{anderson2016spice}, BERTScore \cite{zhang2019bertscore}, and BLEURT \cite{sellam2020bleurt}.
-For VideoLLaMA3 G achieves the best score on 6 of 7 individual metrics and ranks first on average (rank 2.14), outperforming R (2.86) and V (4.00).
-For Qwen3-VL G wins on 4 metrics with the average rank favoring it (2.43 vs 2.86 vs 3.71).
-Across both models, G decisively outperforms both V and R on average rank, in spite of the visual domain gap.
+\textbf{Results.} Table \ref{tab:captioning_results} presents captioning metrics across all conditions, as mean and standard deviation over multiple random seeds.
+For comparability with the VLMs as Jury evaluation, we include humans (H) as rank 1 when computing average metric ranks.
+We evaluate using standard text similarity metrics~\cite{papineni2002bleu,banerjee2005meteor,vedantam2015cider,anderson2016spice,zhang2019bertscore,sellam2020bleurt}.
+Our GEST (G) achieves the best mean score on all seven metrics.
+The wins are consistent rather than borderline: counting each seed--metric pair as one comparison (Table~\ref{tab:jury_winrates}), GEST wins 89\% of the comparisons against Real-only and 82\% against VEO, where tied conditions would split near half.

-\textbf{LLM jury evaluation.} Standard captioning metrics at small differences may not correlate well with human judgment.
-Following recent practice of using VLMs as evaluators \cite{zheng2023judging}, we assemble a jury of three frontier models (GPT-5.2 Pro, Gemini 3.1 Pro, Claude Opus 4.6) that independently rank four captions (G, V, R and H) for each test video.
-Table \ref{tab:jury_results} shows head-to-head win rates by majority vote.
-For both models, GEST then Real (G) is preferred over VEO then Real (V) with 67\% to 33\% and 54\% to 44\% respectively.
-Using generated data is also expected to improve performance compared to relying solely on real data.
-However, this improvement is observed only for GEST (G vs. R) and not for VEO (V vs. R), indicating that data quality plays a critical role.
-Crucially, the jury strongly and consistently prefers H over all machine conditions (63--90\% win rates), confirming that the evaluation is well-calibrated and correlated with human preference.
-All prompts are available in the Supplementary Material.
+\textbf{VLMs as Jury evaluation.} Standard captioning metrics at small differences may not correlate well with human judgment.
+Following recent practice of using VLMs as evaluators \cite{zheng2023judging}, we assemble a jury of three frontier models (GPT-5.2 Pro, Gemini 3.1 Pro, Claude Opus 4.6) that independently rank the four captions (G, V, R, and H) for each test video.
+Table \ref{tab:jury_results} reports the per-judge average ranks, the combined rankings, and the head-to-head win rates on both bases.
+The jury prefers humans over every machine condition (62--63\% win rates), confirming that the evaluation is well calibrated and correlated with human preference.

-These results suggest that G provides a benefit over R despite the visual domain gap, and a decisive advantage over V. The consistency across two architecturally different models strengthens this finding.
+Among machine conditions, GEST ranks first on the average VLMs Jury rank and for two of the three judges, and wins both head-to-heads by per-clip majority vote, narrowly but in the same direction as the metrics (51\% to 49\% against Real-only, 53\% to 47\% against VEO).
+The jury thus serves as calibration: it puts Humans clearly first and preserves GEST's lead, ruling out that the metric gains are artifacts of reference wording.
+All prompts are in the supplementary material.

+\textbf{Qualitative analysis.} Beyond aggregate scores, we hand-verify a subset of caption sets against the test videos, with additional cases provided in the supplementary material.
+Our GEST-trained captions are visibly richer: in the verified case of Fig.~\ref{fig:qual_captions}, GEST recovers the full multi-actor sequence, captures a detail the human reference misses, and is ranked above that reference by the jury, while VEO and Real-only miss much of the story.